 City planning for green space and community ...

-Greenbelt, Maryland, was constructed from 1936 to 1938 by thousands of laborers, through the New Deal programs.
-Clarence S. Stein was a consultant and created design guidelines.
-Later Stein worked to preserve the town as an example of socially and environmentally responsible community design that could be a prototype for future desgins.
-Designs that combined superblocks of houses and apartments that had pedestrian walkways through communal green space which joined to a central area with commercial and recreational structures separate from roads for automobile travel.
-In addition, the federal government promoted cooperative enterprises and associations in Greenbelt as a way to foster affordable houseing and an enduring sense of community.
-While the cooperative nature of the towns were deemed a failure, the physical layout of the town was replicated by private developers.
+Greenbelt, Maryland, is constructed from 1936 to 1938 by thousands of laborers, through the New Deal programs.
+Clarence S. Stein is a consultant and creates design guidelines.
+Later Stein works to preserve the town as an example of a socially and environmentally responsible community design that can be used as a prototype for future desgins.
+Designs that combine superblocks of houses and apartments with pedestrian walkways through communal green space which join to a central area with commercial and recreational structures separate from roads for automobile travel.
+In addition, the federal government promotes cooperative enterprises and associations in Greenbelt as a way to foster affordable houseing and an enduring sense of community.
+While the cooperative nature of the towns are deemed a failure, the physical layout of the town is replicated by private developers.
 Source

 Sulfa drug and antibiotics